SpotIM/spotim-ios-sdk-pod/README.md

 Our SDK exposes one major flow to set up.
 The pre-conversation view is a view that displays a preview of 2 comments from the conversation, a text box to create new comments and a button to see all comments.

-The Pre-conversation view should be displayed in your article view controller beloew the article.
+The Pre-conversation view should be displayed in your article view controller below the article.

 When the user wants to see more comments we push a new ViewController which displays all comments from the conversation.